levilevente/AirStrike/README.md

 - S button: Move the plane downward
 - A button: Move the plane to the left
 - D button: Move the plane to the right
-- Space Bar: Shoot to hit ships (3 sec requierd for the bomb to explode after dropping)
+- Space Bar: Shoot to hit ships (3 sec required for the bomb to explode after dropping)

 ## Customizing Round Time